-Subscribers are solely responsible for installing the issued certificate on the Subscriber's computer or hardware security module.
-Certificates are considered accepted on the earlier of (i) the Subscriber's use of the certificate or (ii) 30 days after the certificate's issuance.
+Subscribers are solely responsible for installing the issued Certificate on the Subscriber's computer or hardware security module.
+Certificates are considered accepted 30 days after the Certificate's issuance, or earlier upon use of the Certificate when evidence exists that the Subscriber used the Certificate.